SatDump/SatDump/resources/descriptions/sounders/HighTropoCO2T.md

-# Top Troposphere CO2 Temperature
+# High Troposphere CO2 Temperature

-This enhancement uses the CO2 absorption wavelength at 14.25 µm to measure the temperature in the top part of the troposphere (CO2 is uniformly mixed in the atmosphere).
+This enhancement uses the CO2 absorption wavelength at 13.99 µm to measure the temperature in the higher parts of the troposphere (CO2 is uniformly mixed in the atmosphere).
 A color temperature scale enhancement is then used to enable easier analysis.

 ### Appearance